Redislabs-Solution-Architects/redis-spring-data-handsonlab/exercises/exercise-4-start.md

 ## Exercise

 ### Adding a login page to our app
 * In order to have a session that needs to be stored, we need a user to login to our application.
 For this we will add the Spring Security Spring Boot starter to the `pom.xml` file of our app.
-You can use the app from Exercise 3 for this.
+You can use the app from Exercise 3 for this, or create a new one.
+Don't forget to include the other necessary dependencies.

 ```xml
 <dependency>
     <groupId>org.springframework.boot</groupId>